 - Prepare the tofu.
 Wrap tofu in a dishtowel or 4 or 5 layers of paper towels and place on a plate.
 Cover with a second plate and balance a heavy can or a couple books to weigh down the plate and press down on the tofu.
 Let drain for about 45 minutes (you can start cooking the lentils while the tofu drains).

 - Preheat oven to 400 F. Cut tofu into 1-inch cubes and arrange them in a single layer on a baking sheet.
 Lightly drizzle with olive oil and bake, flipping halfway through, until golden brown, about 40 minutes total.

-- Cook the lentils according to package instructions.
-If you bought the green lentils in bulk, use these instructions.
+- Cook the lentils. according to package instructions.

-- While the lentils and tofu are cooking, make the romesco sauce.
-Add all ingredients to a blender, like a Vitamix, and blend until smooth and creamy.
+- Make the romesco sauce while the lentils and tofu are cooking.
+Add all ingredients to a blender and blend until smooth and creamy.
 Add more water if the sauce seems too thick.
 Add salt and pepper to taste.

-Leftover romesco sauce?
-Use it on roasted fish, gluten-free pasta, eggs, roasted veggies... anything really.
+Leftover Sauce?
+Use it on roasted fish, gluten-free pasta, eggs, roasted veggies… anything really.
 Enjoy!

 Keywords: tofu bowls, lentil bowls, gluten-free romesco sauce